-ICU Doctor On The Impact Of COVID-19 On Communities Of Color
+ICU Doctor Stresses COVID-19 Severity In Communities Of Color, Faults White House

-ICU Doctor On The Impact Of COVID-19 On Communities Of Color
+ICU Doctor Stresses COVID-19 Severity In Communities Of Color, Faults White House

 Dr. Taison Bell, the director of the medical intensive care unit at the University of Virginia in Charlottesville, was doing rounds in the COVID-19 ICU, caring for about 20 patients, when he noticed that his unit was full almost entirely of Black and Latinx people, despite the fact that Charlottesville is 70% white.